Pastoral Care & Common Life

 Being a Christian isn’t just about going to church, important as that is.
 We meet together as friends on rambles, at parties and parish lunches.
-We also enjoy working together to prepare for activities such as a Christmas Fair or Summer Fete.
+We also enjoy working together for events such as a Christmas Fayre or Summer Fete.

 The Friendship Circle exists to offer members of our congregation and the wider community an opportunity to meet together for mutual friendship and support, while also engaging with outside speakers and presenters.
 There are a number of trips and meals out throughout the year.

 seek to offer a listening ear to those who have been recently bereaved,